TheZoraiz/TheZoraiz/README.md

 <!-- ![profile-views](https://komarev.com/ghpvc/?username=TheZoraiz&label=Profile+Views) -->

 It appears that entropy has brought you here to stumble upon my humble domain.
-I'm just a computer science undergraduate trying to build his place in the world of tech.
+I'm just a CS nerd trying to build his place in the world of tech.
 I often create projects on whims or ideas I get randomly.

 <br>